-If you're not monitoring your competition, you won't know what they’re saying, or how your potential audience is reacting.
-“Social listening," or "social monitoring," is a common marketing practice that allows you to see what your competitors are doing online.
-Tracking the competition also gives you insight into how their audience is reacting, which enables you to gauge how your audience would react if you tailored your campaigns accordingly.
+If you're not monitoring your competition, you won't know what they say or how your potential audience reacts.
+"Social listening," or "social monitoring," is a standard marketing practice allowing you to see what your competitors do online.
+Tracking the competition also gives you insight into how their audience reacts, enabling you to gauge how your audience would react if you tailored your campaigns accordingly.

-There are, of course, other areas you might consider monitoring about your competition; things like traffic patterns on their website; blog traffic and comments; and overall market share to name but a few.
-Our focus for today is going to be on social monitoring, as it's an easy and fast way to gain valuable insight into the direction your main competitors are going.
-We'll go over a handful of the most important lessons this sort of listening can teach you, as well as some of the ways tools like Hubspot are making it even easier to glean this information right from your own account dashboard.
+There are other areas you might consider monitoring about your competition: traffic patterns on their website, blog traffic and comments, and overall market share, to name a few.
+Our focus for today will be on social monitoring, as it's an easy and fast way to gain valuable insight into your main competitors' direction.
+We'll review a handful of the most important lessons this sort of listening can teach you and some ways tools like Hubspot make it even easier to glean this information from your account dashboard.

 Is your main competitor blowing up on Instagram, leaving your presence in the dust?
 It's time to dig in.
 What types of content are they posting there?
 How often?
 Do they use this channel for one primary type of engagement?
-Each of these questions can garner you the insight you need to tweak your own presence.
+What is their Marketing on LinkedIn?
+These questions can garner you the insight you need to tweak your presence.

-You can either go at them head-on, posting the same type of content only better.
-Or you can make an end-run around them by posting different content types, but target it directly at their audience.
-By understanding how your competition is using a particular platform, you can find your way in, your way to bring some of the eyeballs they're getting over to your own high-quality content.
+You can go at them head-on, posting the same content but better.
+Or you can make an end-run around them by posting different content types but targeting them directly to their audience.
+By understanding how your competition is using a particular platform, you can find your way in, your way to bring some of the eyeballs they're getting over to your high-quality content.

 What Content is Resonating?

 Industry-specific hashtags are a great way to expand your organic reach on social media.
 Is your competitor using any that you aren't?
 We're not talking about branded hashtags here, those are a bit too specific to each company.
-We're talking about general use tags that speak to your industry, sector, or audience segment.
-See which of their posts are being found via hashtag searches, or which tags are on the posts with the highest engagement numbers and find ways to incorporate these tags into your posts.
+We're discussing general-use tags for your industry, sector, or audience segment.
+See which of their posts are being found via hashtag searches or which tags are on the posts with the highest engagement numbers, and find ways to incorporate these tags into your posts.

-Now you know it may be worthwhile steering your campaign in a similar direction for a bit, to compete for those same views and click-throughs.
+Now, you know it may be worthwhile to steer your campaign in a similar direction to compete for those same views and click-throughs.
 Once again, you can either go head-to-head and boost similar content—or you can go the opposite direction and exploit a subject they're ignoring.
-Either way, you’re going to reap the benefits of their research to help boost your own content.
+Either way, you will reap the benefits of their research to help boost your content.

-Each of the above-referenced competitor metrics, engagement numbers, rates, views, and even basics like follower count, are all available in tools like Hubspot's new Competitive Social Tracking module.
-This module lets you track your top three competing companies social presence, and all you have to know to get started is their primary URL.
+The above-referenced competitor metrics, engagement numbers, rates, views, and even basics like follower count are all available in tools like Hubspot's new Competitive Social Tracking module.
+This module lets you track your top three competing companies' social presence, and all you have to know to get started is their primary URL.

-What this tool gives you is a cross-platform list of their social media posts that can be sorted by two primary metrics, total engagement, and engagement rate.
+This tool gives you a cross-platform list of their social media posts that can be sorted by two primary metrics: total engagement and engagement rate.
 The latter is simply the former divided by follower count.
-Each individual post includes the tag "$ Likely Boosted" on any post that appears to be reaching a non-organic audience.
+Each post includes the tag "$ Likely Boosted" on any post that appears to be reaching a non-organic audience.

-For example, if you're looking at what Facebook content is resonating the most, sort that feed by total engagement.
+For example, if you're looking at what Facebook content resonates most, sort that feeds by total engagement.
 Now, look at the content that ranks in the top 10 posts.
 Is it videos?
 Funny stories about co-workers?
 Or user-generated success stories sent in by happy customers?

-The amount of useful information you can pull from this is immense.
+The amount of helpful information you can pull from this is immense.
 Do you need to change your content focus on this platform?
 Is your competitor missing a segment of their audience by not talking about something you happen to know a lot about?
-Put in the time and effort in this module, and you'll come away with more appropriate targeting information, a better list of subject matter, and even an idea of what media type to use in presenting each subject.
+Put in the time and effort in this module, and you'll come away with more appropriate targeting information, a better list of subject matter, and an idea of what media type to use to present each subject.

-All of this means you have a single dashboard where you can find and research your competitor's social media presence, reach, and engagement.
-That will give you everything you need to come up with your response campaign, crafting the content that will not only drive up your own engagement numbers but will help get your content in front of your competitor's audience as well.
-The more eyes on your posts, the more click-throughs, and ultimately the more conversions.
+This means you have a single dashboard where you can find and research your competitor's social media presence, reach, and engagement.
+That will give you everything you need to come up with your response campaign, crafting the content that will not only drive up your engagement numbers but will help get your content in front of your competitor's audience as well—the more eyes on your posts, the more click-throughs, and, ultimately the more conversions.